Regionalverkehre Start Deutschland: Lower Elbe network

-Regionalverkehre Start Deutschland was the first network to take over the operation of the Hamburg Hbf–Cuxhaven (RE 5) line from December 2018 to December 2027 with its subsidiary Verkehrsgesellschaft Start Unterelbe, based in Cuxhaven.
+Regionalverkehre Start Deutschland took over its first network covering the operation of the Hamburg Hbf–Cuxhaven (RE 5) line from December 2018 to December 2027 with its subsidiary Verkehrsgesellschaft Start Unterelbe, based in Cuxhaven.
 This line was previously operated by Metronom Eisenbahngesellschaft.
 8 diesel locomotives and 38 double-decker carriages from the state-owned LNVG vehicle pool, which were already in use on the route, were leased for these operations.
 The previous Metronom employees were also offered a job.
 As before, the trains were maintained by the manufacturer Bombardier (now part of Alstom) in Bremervörde.

+On 1 August 2026, DB Regio AG, Region Nord took over the operations of the Unterelbe-Netz.